Data Privacy and Cookies Policy

 6.3.5.
 Corporate transactions, in cases where you have access to our products and services through an institution or corporate subscription, certain PI gathered during your use of our products and services may be shared with the sponsoring institution/corporation for the purpose of cost attribution or budgeting or similar purposes.

 6.3.6.
-Compliance with law and similar obligations, in order to fully comply with our legal obligations imposed by public, governmental or similar authorities or to protect your vital interests or the vital interests of another person.
+Compliance with law and similar obligations, in order to fully comply with our legal obligations imposed by the public, governmental or similar authorities or to protect your vital interests or the vital interests of another person.

 6.3.7.
-Change in corporate circumstances, as in case of our business or a part or asset thereof is transferred to or merged with another company, where your PI may be transferred to the prospective or actual acquirer.
+Change in corporate circumstances, as in case of our business or a part of asset thereof is transferred to or merged with another company, where your PI may be transferred to the prospective or actual acquirer.